chalizards/uxie/readme.md

 ```
 rspec -fd
 ```
-- The `spec/lib/backup_manager_spec.rb`` file contains tests for all the example dates listed in the table below:
+- The `spec/lib/backup_manager_spec.rb`` file contains tests for all dates listed in the table below:

 | Date       | Beginner   | Pro        | Ultra     |
 |------------|------------|------------|-----------|